 The team at Folkestone Wholefoods, including Maggie from the food market, help supply Folkestone with staple cupboard items as well as domestic cleaning products.
 Tessa Houghton-Budd was on duty when we called in.

 “Beth Alexander and I are business partners and we have a group of friends who help us run Folkestone Wholefoods.
 There’s Linda Jones, a medical herbalist, who’s here every Sunday and can give free herbal advice.
 Maggie Boyle, Sally-Ann Cranage, Maryanne Traylen and Klara Darkly also work here.”

 “Everyone working here has another job too, so we all share the shifts to open every day of the week.
 We have lots of different things on offer.
-We’re the only outlet for Docker bread other than the Harbour Arm, so that’s exciting!
+We’re the only outlet for Docker bread at this end of Folkestone, so that’s exciting!
 We have local vegetables, toiletries, Troo Granola – that’s a Folkestone-based company, we like to support local producers.

 “We also have a refill station here too.
 BioD is a small British company which produces low allergy products, in already recycled plastic packaging.
 You can refill laundry liquid, fabric conditioner, loo cleaner and washing up liquid here.
 Bring back your shampoo and conditioner, and body wash products and refill them here too.

 “I’ve been in Folkestone for three years now and I think the town is doing really well.
 You can buy ethical clothing, there’s local food on offer, and people are supporting it too, which is what you need.”

 refill and re-stock